jhu-information-security-institute/NwSec/applications/emailsvr/README.md

 # Application overview
 postfix (SMTP) and dovecot (IMAP/POP3) servers

+What is Postfix?
+It is Wietse Venema's mail server that started life at IBM research as an alternative to the widely-used Sendmail program.
+Now at Google, Wietse continues to support Postfix.

+Postfix attempts to be fast, easy to administer, and secure.
+The outside has a definite Sendmail-ish flavor, but the inside is completely different.

+Dovecot is an open source IMAP and POP3 email server for Linux/UNIX-like systems, written with security primarily in mind.
+Dovecot is an excellent choice for both small and large installations.
+It’s fast, simple to set up, requires no special administration and it uses very little memory.

 ## Server (on RPI4B)
 The email servers on the RPI4B runs in a docker container.
 The RPI4B is using Ubuntu Server OS, version 18.04.